jzamponi/synthesizer/README.md

 ### Feedback

-If you have any feedback, please feel free to reach out at joaquin.zamponi@gmail.com.
+If you find any bugs or have any feedback, please feel free to reach out at joaquin.zamponi@gmail.com.